The Ultimate 2 Week Colombia Itinerary: The Coast, Coffee Triangle + Beyond!

 Nearby valleys, waterfalls, and rushing rivers make the perfect backdrop, and panoramic views might occasionally leave you asking if you’ve been suddenly transported into Middle Earth.

-The crown jewel of the Salento area is, of course, the famous Cocora Valley–and it absolutely deserves all the praise it gets.
+The crown jewel of the Salento area is, of course, the famous Cocora Valley, home to the tallest palm trees in the world and vibes that can best be described as Dr. Seuss-inspired.
+It absolutely deserves all the praise it gets.

 That being said, the Cocora Valley is far from the only reason to visit Salento during your 2 weeks in Colombia!